Senators vote that impeachment trial is constitutional following House managers and Trump lawyer debate - KESQ

 A different kind of trial

-As the trial got underway, all senators were wearing masks except Paul, who has long argued that he’s immune after having Covid early last year.
+As the trial got underway, all senators were wearing masks except Republican Sen. Rand Paul of Kentucky, who has long argued that he’s immune after having Covid early last year.
 It’s still unclear if those who have had coronavirus remain immune to the virus.
-Other senators, however, who have had coronavirus or been vaccinated for the disease, still wear masks.
+Other senators, however, who have had coronavirus or been vaccinated for Covid-19, still wear masks.

 Senators are not allowed to speak during the trial as jurors.

-After Tuesday’s debate and vote, the House managers will have 16 hours over two days to make their presentation beginning Wednesday, followed by two days for Trump’s lawyers.
-Senators will then have four hours to ask questions submitted in writing to both sides, and the Senate could debate and vote on whether to subpoena witnesses, though it remains unclear whether any will be sought at trial.
+After Tuesday’s debate and vote, the House managers will have 16 hours over two days to make their presentation beginning Wednesday, followed by up to two days for Trump’s lawyers, though they may not use all of their time.
+Senators will then have four hours to ask questions submitted in writing to both sides, and the Senate could debate and vote on whether to subpoena witnesses.

 This story and headline have been updated with additional developments Tuesday.